adamwathan/simple-design-ssphp16/readme.md

-# Simple Design at TrueNorthPHP 2015
+# Applying the Rules of Simple Design at Sunshine PHP 2016

-Bro.
+Look at the `ssphp-start` branch for the before, and `ssphp-end` branch for the after.